Is It Safe to Travel to Burundi in 2026?

 - health

 The overall security situation has been worsening recently.
-Contributing factors: Reconsider travel due to political violence, crime, and health risks., Violent crimes like assault, carjacking, and armed robbery are possible, particularly targeting foreigners., The possibility for political violence exists throughout Burundi..
+Contributing factors: Reconsider travel to Burundi due to political violence, crime, and health risks., Violent crimes such as assault, carjacking, and armed robbery are possible throughout Burundi., The possibility for political violence exists throughout Burundi..

 Active restrictions in Burundi: